my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 #### webtunnel.httpPath

 This optional setting specifies the default URI path of the device's web server.
-It will be used by the Remote Manager web user interface to construct the URL of the device.
+It will be used by the macchina.io REMOTE web user interface to construct the URL of the device.

 #### webtunnel.sshPort

 The optional setting specifies the port number of the device's SSH server.
-Used to enable SSH support in the Remote Manager web interface.
+Used to enable SSH support in the macchina.io REMOTE web interface.
 The port number must also be included in the webtunnel.ports list.
-If not set SSH access will not be enabled via the Remote Manager web interface.
+If not set SSH access will not be enabled via the macchina.io REMOTE web interface.

 #### webtunnel.vncPort

 The optional setting specifies the port number of the device's VNC server.
-Used to enable VNC support in the Remote Manager web interface.
+Used to enable VNC support in the macchina.io REMOTE web interface.
 The port number must also be included in the webtunnel.ports list.
-If not set VNC access will not be enabled via the Remote Manager web interface.
+If not set VNC access will not be enabled via the macchina.io REMOTE web interface.

 #### webtunnel.rdpPort

 The optional setting specifies the port number of the device's RDP server.
-Used to enable RDP support in the Remote Manager web interface.
+Used to enable RDP support in the macchina.io REMOTE web interface.
 The port number must also be included in the webtunnel.ports list.
-If not set RDP access will not be enabled via the Remote Manager web interface.
+If not set RDP access will not be enabled via the macchina.io REMOTE web interface.

 #### webtunnel.reflectorURI

-The URL of the Remote Manager server.
+The URL of the macchina.io REMOTE server.

 #### webtunnel.username